 University scientists determined that "after test tube sampling of lauric arginate, as well as coating the outside of raw chicken, it was 'very effective at destroying the bacteria.'"

-According to MSU, "MSU researchers the study reports that after seven days researchers had achieved a 94-95 percent reduction of C. jejuni and salmonella was reduced by 80-90 percent.
+According to MSU, "After seven days, researchers had achieved a 94-95 percent reduction of C. jejuni and Salmonella was reduced by 80-90 percent."

-Gil Bakal, A&B Ingredients' Managing Director, notes that Lauric Arginate (LAE) is an effective food grade antimicrobial based on the chemical Na-lauroyl-Larginine ethyl ester.
-"It is a unique antimicrobial compound that has been found to be effective at reducing pathogenic organisms in a wide range of food products," he said.
+Gil Bakal, A&B Ingredients' managing director, notes that lauric arginate (LAE) is an effective food-grade antimicrobial based on the chemical Na-lauroyl-Larginine ethyl ester.
+"It is a unique antimicrobial compound that has been found to be effective at reducing pathogenic organisms in a wide range of food products."

 A&B Ingredients provides natural clean label ingredient solutions to the food and beverage industry with a focus on health and nutrition, food safety and quality.
 A&B Ingredientís portfolio includes pea protein, starch and fiber, shelf-stable probiotics, low sodium sea salt, natural flavor enhancement, natural antioxidants, antimicrobials, and yeast and mold inhibitors.